adsarver/smartag_datacollection/README.md

   Collect farm and plant data using a Clearpath Robotics Husky base from various farms in and around West Virginia.

+## Required Hardware

+ ZED 2i
+ Velodyne VLP-16
+ Clearpath Robotics Husky

 ## Installation
+  1. Make sure that the required hardware is setup properly
-  1. Clone the following workspaces into your src folder and run catkin_make:
+  2. Clone the following workspaces into your src folder and run catkin_make:
   ```
   cd ~/${YOUR_CATKIN_WS}/src
   git clone https://github.com/adsarver/smartag_datacollection